maxhougas/githubinstructions/lessoninstructions/00basicgit.md

 A file "C:\gitprojects\test\helloworld.htm"

-A remote repository "https://github.com/[uname]/test" CONTAINING:
+A remote repository "https://github.com/[uname]/test" CONTAINING:<br/>
  A file "helloworld.htm" which is a copy of ./helloworld.htm.

 ### This will be referred to as the [BASE STATE].